Statement of Faith Expanded

 2. We believe in the existence of One True God who is the Father, Son, and Holy Spirit.
 Deut.
 6:4; 1 Cor.
 8:4-6; Matt.
 28:19; 2Cor.
 13:14

 We worship one God, not three Gods.
 Jesus is God’s supreme self-revelation to mankind (Col. 1:15-20; Heb.
 1:1-3).
 We emphasize the Deity of Jesus; He is no less God than the Father.
 “For in Christ all the fullness of the Deity lives in bodily form.”
 Col. 2:9.
 Nevertheless, we also recognize that this one true God has revealed himself to mankind as the Father, Son and Holy Spirit.
 Each is distinct from the other and yet all are equally one and the same God, (Mt.
 3:16-17; Jn.
 1:1, 2; Jn.
 14:8-10).
 A balanced theology does not elevate one member of the Godhead above any other.

 This paradox is a mystery.
 No man can fully understand let alone explain God’s nature.
 There is nothing else in creation to compare his nature with.
 He is unique.
 We must not try to limit an infinite God to that which our finite human minds can understand.

 3. We believe in the savior of men, the Lord Jesus Christ, conceived of the Holy Spirit, born of the Virgin Mary, very God and very man.

-Jesus was not a lesser god than the Father, he was fully God (Col. 2:9).
-But at the same time he was just as fully human as you and I, yet without sin.
+Jesus was not a lesser God than the Father; he was fully God (Col. 2:9).
+But at the same time he is just as fully human as you and I, yet without sin.
 Again this paradox is a mystery that we cannot compare with anything else in creation.

 4. We believe in the creation, test and fall of man, as recorded in Genesis; his total spiritual depravity and inability to attain to divine righteousness.